An Efficient Representation for Filtrations of Simplicial Complexes: Critical Simplex Diagram

 \section{Critical Simplex Diagram}

-In this section, we introduce the {\em Critical Simplex Diagram}, $\CSD(K)$, which is an evolved version of SAL \cite{BKT15}.
+In this section, we introduce the {\em Critical Simplex Diagram}, $\CSD(K)$, which is an improved version of SAL \cite{BKT15} (as it has the additional functionality of maintaining filtrations).
 CSD is a collection of $n$ arrays that correspond to the $n$ vertices of $K$.
 The elements of an array, referred to as {\em nodes} in the rest of the paper, correspond to copies of the vertex of $K$ associated to the array.
+The collection of all these nodes across all the arrays will represent the disjoint union of the critical simplices in the complex.
 Additionally, CSD has edges that join nodes of different arrays.
-Each connected component of edges in CSD represents a simplex of $K$.
-Not all simplices of $K$ are represented but only those simplices all of whose cofaces have a higher filtration value.
+Each connected component of edges in CSD represents a (critical) simplex of $K$.
 We describe some notations used throughout the section below.